DobolyiLab/Rat_PIL_snRNAseq/README.md

 proportional parity; without this the raw split is confounded by differing sample sizes.

-With one animal per condition, sample identity is confounded with experimental condition, so an excluded cluster cannot be attributed to technical variation rather than to a condition-restricted population.
+With one pooled sequencing library per condition, library identity is completely confounded with experimental condition.
+Although each library represents nuclei pooled from multiple animals, animal-level biological replication is not retained in the sequencing data.
+Therefore, condition-specific differences cannot be separated statistically from library-specific effects.
 Step 06 records the excluded clusters' markers in `data/processed/06\_dropped\_clusters\_markers.csv` and saves the unfiltered object as `data/processed/06\_neurons\_unfiltered.rds`, so a sensitivity analysis can be run by pointing step 07 at that file instead.